What Readers Are Saying:

 Full Author Bio:

 Michelle Robin La’s first book, Catching Shrimp with Bare Hands: A Boy from the Mekong Delta, is the true story of her husband growing up in the midst of the Vietnam War and his struggle for freedom after the Communist takeover.
 “Patrol Boat Stop on the Mekong Delta,” an excerpt from her book, was a first-place winner in the 2014 Southern California Genealogy Society’s Writing Awards.
-Michelle’s writing has appeared in Brain, Child Magazine, Cha: An Asian Literary Journal, Creative Nonfiction Magazine, Literary Mama, Mom Egg Review, and The Missing Slate.
+Michelle’s writing has appeared in Brain, Child Magazine, Cha: An Asian Literary Journal, Creative Nonfiction, Literary Mama, Mom Egg Review, and The Missing Slate.

 High Resolution BookCover